Risk Factors Dashboard

 Cybersecurity is an important part of our enterprise risk management processes and an area of focus for our Board of Directors and management.

 The Audit Committee assists the Board of Directors in its oversight of risks related to cybersecurity and directly oversees risk management relating to cybersecurity.
 The Audit Committee is also responsible for assessing the steps management has taken to monitor and control these risks and exposures, and evaluating guidelines and policies with respect to our cybersecurity risk assessment and risk management.
-The Audit Committee reviews our cybersecurity program with management and reports to the Board of Directors with respect to, and its review of, the program.
+The Audit Committee reviews our cybersecurity program with management and reports to the Board of Directors with respect to, and regarding its review of, the program.
 Cybersecurity reviews by the Audit Committee generally occur at least annually, or more frequently as determined to be necessary or advisable.
 From time to time, third-party subject matter experts present to the Audit Committee on contemporary cybersecurity topics of interest.

 Griffon also has a Cybersecurity Management Committee, consisting of executives from Griffon and technology leaders from Griffon's business segments, that monitors and assesses progress and performance by Griffon's business segments in the area of cybersecurity; the results of such assessments are reported to the Audit Committee from time to time.
 The Chief Information Officers of each of HBP and CPP regularly provide updates on material cybersecurity risks to our senior management and to our Audit Committee, and along with their technology teams, are responsible for assessing and managing cybersecurity risks.
 Each of our business segment Chief Information Officers has over 20 years of experience in cybersecurity, information security, policy, architecture, engineering and incident response.